oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 ##### Oracle WebLogic Server on AKS from the Azure Marketplace (WLS on AKS Marketplace)

-TBD Monica: Does WLS on AKS Marketplace include Fusion Middleware Infrastructure?
-If so, I assume we should mention that too...

 The WebLogic Server on AKS Azure Marketplace offer lets you embrace cloud computing by providing greater choice and flexibility for deploying your WLS domains and applications.